nasa/astrobee/tools/bag_processing/readme.md

 Merges bagfiles with given prefix in the current directory.

 ## `merge_all_bags`
-Finds all the different bag prefixes in the current directory and creates merged bagfiles for these.
+Creates merged bagfiles for each provided bag prefix or for each prefix in the current directory if none are provided.

 ## `trim_bag`
 Creates a new bagfile with trimmed start and end times from a provided